githiago-f/githiago-f/README.md

 @@I'm a Full-stack developer@@
 + Expert in NodeJS
 !
-Studying Java, Java web services with Quarkus and Spring
+Studying software architecture and web services with Spring
 - Level 23
 + Experienced in Functional Programming & OOP
 + Clean-coder